Taylor and Cal Poly host UCSD

 BOTTOM LINE: Cal Poly hosts the UCSD Tritons after Trevon Taylor scored 21 points in Cal Poly’s 83-78 overtime loss to the UC Riverside Highlanders.

-The Mustangs are 6-3 in home games.
-Cal Poly is 3-6 against opponents over .500.
+The Mustangs have gone 6-3 at home.
+Cal Poly is 3-6 against opponents with a winning record.

-The Tritons are 1-5 in conference games.
-UCSD is 3-4 when it wins the turnover battle and averages 12.0 turnovers per game.
+The Tritons are 1-5 against Big West opponents.
+UCSD allows 70.7 points to opponents while being outscored by 5.6 points per game.

-The Mustangs and Tritons meet Thursday for the first time in conference play this season.
+The Mustangs and Tritons face off Thursday for the first time in Big West play this season.

 TOP PERFORMERS: Alimamy Koroma is shooting 50.4% and averaging 10.8 points for the Mustangs.
 Chance Hunter is averaging 1.6 made 3-pointers over the last 10 games for Cal Poly.

-Bryce Pope is shooting 43.8% and averaging 18.4 points for the Tritons.
-Roddie Anderson III is averaging 10.3 points over the last 10 games for UCSD.
+Roddie Anderson III is averaging 10.3 points and 3.4 assists for the Tritons.
+Bryce Pope is averaging 17.4 points and 3.3 rebounds while shooting 43.8% over the past 10 games for UCSD.

 LAST 10 GAMES: Mustangs: 2-8, averaging 58.7 points, 29.1 rebounds, 10.6 assists, 4.9 steals and 1.9 blocks per game while shooting 40.3% from the field.
 Their opponents have averaged 66.9 points per game.